Analysis: Drug Legalization Policies in the U.S. and Mexico

 The High Court reversed all lower court rulings related to this case that effectively attempted to pass a law that would effectively gain power above the U.S. Constitution.

-Colorado and Washington just did the exact same thing with legalizing marijuana their states.
-Some might argue that it’s just a minor thing.
+Colorado and Washington just did the exact same thing with legalizing marijuana in their states.
+Some might argue that (legalizing drugs) – in this case, marijuana is just a minor thing.
 Once an attack has been made upon the Supreme Law of the Land (U.S. Constitution), that begs the question: What else will they attempt to do?

-Any attack on the U.S. Constitution threatens the very framework our forefathers created for us 236 years ago.
-With a President turning the other way from this oath to uphold the Constitution, will Congress decided to hold their oath and enforce the laws they write.
+Any attack on the U.S. Constitution threatens the very framework our Forefathers created for us 236 years ago.
+With a President turning the other way from this oath to uphold the Constitution, will Congress decide to hold their oath and enforce the laws they write?

 Free Public Domain Images: Source: U.S. Government